 You must be patient if you want help!

-It takes time to move people, so you may need to wait.
+Moving people back and forth takes time, so you may need to wait.
 The red caps often make several trips from the train to the lounge or other areas to get passengers.

 Additionally, you may need to ride to or from your train with other passengers that you may not know.

-You do not need to use the red cap service for your station experience.
-For example, if you come into Chicago on the Hiawatha and leave on the Cardinal, you could walk to the lounge from the Hiawatha and take the red cap to the Cardinal.
+You do not need to use the red cap service when you come into the station to use it to leave.
+For example, if you come into Chicago on the Hiawatha and go to the Cardinal, you could walk to the lounge from the Hiawatha and take the red cap to the Cardinal.

 No, Amtrak red caps are there to help all passengers.

-Sometimes they have a waiting area for those who need some help.
+Sometimes, there are waiting areas for those who need some help.

 If you are on the train, let the conductors know if you need this service as you get close to your station.